 Cost: between 150 – 300 Baht per day

-These are literally scooters that are driven by registered locals in the main cities for short distances.
-You will see find them in groups on main intersections and underneath BTS stairs.
-Scooter and motorbikes aren’t allowed on the high-ways.
+These are scooters that are driven by registered locals in the main cities for short distances.
+You will find them in groups on main intersections and corners and underneath BTS stairs.
+Scooter and motorbikes aren’t allowed on the highways.
 The drivers have to be wearing an orange vest with their name and a number on his back.

 This is the cheapest way of traveling around and the quickest as they avoid traffic or go just straight through it.

-This is the second cheapest way of traveling, is reliable and available nearby, but travelling time is longer.
+This is another inexpensive way of traveling, is reliable and available nearby, but traveling time is longer.